Relative stability conditions on Fukaya categories of surfaces: Cutting and gluing relative stability conditions

 is the identity on pairs of compatible relative stability conditions.

-We will need the following lemma in the proof of \ref{thm:inverses}: \begin{lemma} Let $X$ be a stable interval object (under $\sigma$), with a representative that crosses the interval $\gamma$ once.
+We will need the following lemma in the proof of \ref{thm:inverses}: \begin{lemma} Let $X$ be a stable interval object (under $\sigma$), with a representative that crosses the interval $\gamma$.
 Then there is an unobstructed lozenge (under $\sigma_L,\sigma_R$) with diagonal $X$.
 Conversely, the diagonal of every unobstructed lozenge is stable under $\sigma$. \end{lemma} \begin{proof} Let $C_1,\dots,C_N$ be the \textsc{cosi} decomposition of the object $C$ supported on $\gamma$.
-Note that $X$ cannot cross this chain multiple times, since this would create a polygon of the sort prohibited by Lemma \ref{lemma:noncrossing}.
-Let us say then that $X$ intersects one $C_j$ transversely.
+Since the chain $C_i$ is homotopic to $\gamma$, we can find one with a representative intersecting $X$ transversely.
 Then we have $\Ext^1(C_j,X) \cong \Hom(X,C_j) \cong k$; consider the corresponding extension and cone

 Each one of the objects $A,B,D,E$ is an embedded interval object and by Proposition \ref{prop:intervalchain} has a \textsc{cosi} decomposition; we denote the objects in these chains by $\{A_i\},\{B_i\},\{D_i\},\{E_i\}$, respectively.